Il sole dentro

 Il sole dentro is the debut extended play by Italian singer Mida.
 It was released on 17 May 2024 by Believe Music.

 Description

-The album, consisting of six songs and produced by Emanuele Cotto, aka Etta Matters or more simply Etta, Gianmarco Grande, aka GNRD, and Julien Boverod, aka Juli, was released during Mida's participation in the twenty-third edition of the talent show Amici di Maria De Filippi.
+The album, consisting of six songs and produced by Emanuele Cotto, aka Etta Matters or more simply Etta, Gianmarco Grande, aka GRND, and Julien Boverod, aka Juli, was released during Mida's participation in the twenty-third edition of the talent show Amici di Maria De Filippi.

 Promotion

 To promote the album, the singer-songwriter was busy with a tour that saw him perform, in the summer, in various music festivals and in Italian and European clubs.